Alcohol Abuse Treatment

 - Acamprosate (trade name: Campral) - One of the latest medications used to treat alcohol addiction, it's mechanism of action on the GABA and glutamate neurotransmitter systems is thought to play a role in recovery, but isn't fully understood.

 - Disulfiram (trade name: Antabuse) - In contrast to Campral, Antabuse is a medication with a long history of use in alcohol abuse treatment.
-Antabuse inhibits the activity of the alcohol dehydrogenase enzyme, which normally processes the breakdown of alcohol in the body.
-Knowing that unpleasant effects will result from consuming alcohol while on this medication serve as a deterrent to continued alcohol use.
+Antabuse inhibits the activity of the dehydrogenase enzyme, which normally processes the breakdown of alcohol in the body.
+Knowing that unpleasant effects will result from consuming alcohol while on this medication serve as a deterrent to continued use.

-- Topiramate (trade name: Topamax) - Not FDA approved for alcohol treatment.
+- Topiramate (trade name: Topamax) - Not FDA approved for treatment.
 With effects on GABA and glutamate neurotransmission, it has been used off-label to increase outcomes in those treated for alcohol abuse.

 More details about these medications, as well as information about alcohol abuse and its treatment can be found on the National Institute of Drug Abuse website.